 CoreMotion.framework) provides a single set of interfaces for accessing all motion-based data available on a device.
 The framework supports accessing both raw and processed accelerometer data using a new set of block-based interfaces.
 For devices with a built-in gyroscope, you can retrieve the raw gyro data as well as processed data reflecting the attitude and rotation rates of the device.
 You can use both the accelerometer and the gyro-based data for games or other apps that use motion as input or as a way to enhance the overall user experience.
 For devices with step-counting hardware, you can access that data and use it to track fitness-related activities.

 For more information about the classes and methods of this framework, see Core Motion Framework Reference.

 Core Telephony Framework

 CoreTelephony.framework) provides interfaces for interacting with phone-based information on devices that have a cellular radio.
-Applications can use this framework to get information about a user’s cellular service provider.
-Applications interested in cellular call events (such as VoIP applications) can also be notified when those events occur.
+Apps can use this framework to get information about a user’s cellular service provider.
+Apps interested in cellular call events (such as VoIP apps) can also be notified when those events occur.

 For more information about using the classes and methods of this framework, see Core Telephony Framework Reference.

 EventKit.framework) provides an interface for accessing calendar events on a user’s device.
-You can use this framework to get existing events and add new events to the user’s calendar.
-Calendar events can include alarms that you can configure with rules for when they should be delivered.
+You can use this framework to do the following:

 The Foundation framework (